myrazma/2022_Masterthesis_Code/README.md

 # models
 The models can be found in the directory model/.

+baseline_BERT.py is implementing a baseline RoBERTa model with the possibility of BitFit training (by setting --train_only_bias in cmd parameters].
+BitFit (BIas-Term FIne-Tuning: https://arxiv.org/abs/2106.10199) is a version of parameter-efficient training where only the bias in a pre-trained transformer model are trained.
+There is even the option to only train the bias parameters in the mlp of the transformers (no attention layers).

+adapter_ownhead_BERT.py is implementing a RoBERTa model with different parameter-efficient training methods like adapters and prefix tuning using the adapter hub.

-The model_utils class has model shared methods and class like the RegressionHead and training / evaluation methods.
+The script model_utils.py has model shared methods and class like the RegressionHead and training / evaluation methods.

-# run
+# Running the Code

 ## Docker

-Build the Dockerfile and run in bash.
+Build the Dockerfile
 ```
 docker build -t <docker-name> .
 ```

-To run in bash and use gpus:
+and run in bash (using gpus here, container will be removed after exit)

 ```
 docker run --gpus all --rm -it -v "$PWD":/mzmarsly <docker-name> bash